Symmetry of Open Quantum Systems: Classification of Dissipative Quantum Chaos: Symmetry classification of the Sachdev-Ye-Kitaev Lindbladians

 with a constant $K \geq 0$.
-Previously, the complex-spectral properties of the SYK Lindbladian were investigated for the linear dissipator $p=1$~\cite{Kulkarni-22} and the quadratic dissipator $p=2$~\cite{Sa-22, Kulkarni-22}, mainly for large $N$ and $M$.
+Previously, the complex-spectral properties of the SYK Lindbladian were investigated for the linear dissipators $p=1$~\cite{Kulkarni-22} and the quadratic dissipators $p=2$~\cite{Sa-22, Kulkarni-22}, mainly for large $N$ and $M$.
+It is also notable that Ref.~\cite{Xu-21} investigated the stochastic dynamics of the four-body SYK Hamiltonian, which is equivalent to the SYK Lindbladian with $p=q=4$.
 Here, we study the symmetry classification and dissipative quantum chaos for finite $N$ and $M$.

 As discussed in Sec.~\ref{subsec: operator-state mapping}, it is useful for the symmetry analysis to vectorize the Lindblad equation on the basis of the operator-state mapping.
 The SYK Lindbladian is mapped to the non-Hermitian many-body operator